-ENVT 499: Capstone: Senior Project (SR): An

-interdisciplinary research project of the student's design that incorporates materials and methods from earlier courses and has a focus reflecting the specific interest of the student.
-A substantial project and a public presentation of the results are required.
-Prerequisite: ENVT 350.
+ENVT 499: Capstone: Senior Project (SR): An interdisciplinary research project of the student's design that integrates the methods and contents of various academic perspectives to develop approaches to complex environmental challenges.
+A written and oral presentation is required.
+Prerequisite: ENVT 350 and 498.
 (4)